cestephens/mixed-messages-creatures/README.md

 # Mixed Messages - Creatures
 A simple program to generate a random fictional creature description.
-This project is currently in progress on a development branch.
-When code is functional it will be added to main.

 ## Table of Contents
 * [General Info](#general-information)